dji-sdk/Onboard-SDK-Doc/source/development-workflow/environment-setup.md

 ##### Tested Environment:

-* Operating System: Ubuntu 14.04, Manifold
+* Operating System: Ubuntu 16.04 (x86/ARM)
-* ROS version: ROS Indigo
+* ROS version: ROS Kinetic

-> **Note:** Onboard SDK ROS has also been beta tested with Ubuntu Xenial 16.04LTS and ROS Kinetic Kame.
-We currently do not support `rosinstall` or `apt-get` for this configuration.
-> **Note:** Onboard SDK ROS also supports N3 and A3 FW 1.5.0.0 and newer with OSDK 3.2.0.
-See [Notes](../../appendix/releaseNotes.html#notes-for-using-onboard-sdk-with-the-new-a3-v1-5-0-0-fw).
+Onboard SDK ROS should also work on Ubuntu 14.04/ROS Indigo, though it is not officially tested on that combination.

 ##### Software Requirements: